GuenterQuast/mPIXdaq/README.md

 platforms as well as a software-development kit for own applications.

-The code provided here is a minimalist example to read out single frames, i.e. a set of 256x256 measurements accumulated over a given, fixed time interval.
+The code provided here is a minimalist example to read out single frames, i.e. a full set of 256x256 measurements accumulated over a given, fixed time interval.
 Each frame is displayed as an image with a logarithmic color scale representing the deposited energy.
 The analysis of the recorded signals, i.e. clustering of pixels, energy determination and visualization, is achieved with standard open-source tools for data analysis.
 It is therefore well-suited to give high-school